 5. Gymnastics

-Gymnasts are also at great risk, primarily because of repetitive high impact landing and twisting movements from routine performances.
+Gymnasts are also at great risk, primarily because of repetitive high-impact landing and twisting movements from routine performances.

 6. Tennis

-The lateral movement and abrupt stopping in tennis would put tremendous amounts of tension on the ACL, especially playing on hard courts.
+The lateral movement and abrupt stopping in tennis would put tremendous amounts of tension on the ACL, especially while playing on hard courts.

 7. Volleyball

-High-Risk Movements Leading to ACL Injuries
+High-Risk Movements Leading To ACL Injuries

 1. Improper Jump Landing